 The Ocean House was meticulously reconstructed to pay tribute to its storied past and offer exceptional personal experiences for guests, members and residents.
 Open year-round, the Ocean House's celebrated hotel, uncompromising service, beachfront location and world-class amenities pay homage to New England's golden age of hospitality with timeless elegance and renewed civility.

 A world unto itself, Westerly is a coastal gem on Rhode Island's glittering shoreline.
 Made up of twelve unique villages, this distinctive town has something for everyone.
 A vibrant downtown teeming with eclectic restaurants, bars and shopping, offers culture in spades.
-From a thriving arts community to the Summer Pops Concert and Shakespeare in the Park, Downtown Westerly is an up and coming hotspot.
+From a thriving arts community to the Summer Pops Concert and Shakespeare in the Park, Downtown Westerly is full of Rhode Island points of interest.

 The 1856 Lighthouse shapes the skyline; inviting streets are lined with boutiques and galleries, antique shops and restaurants.
 The famed Flying Horse Carousel is the oldest continuously operating carousel in the country; the hand-carved horses have leather saddles and vibrant eyes, and riders reach for a brass ring in hopes of winning another ride.
 Ocean air and sunlight billow through scenic parks, and fleets of sailboats nod in the bay.
-Visit Village of Watch Hill for more information.
+Visit Village of Watch Hill for more information for things to do with kids in Rhode Island.

 Mystic was founded in 1654 and quickly rose to prominence as a shipbuilding center during the clipper ship era.
 The quaint riverside town has become known for its quintessential New England charm, vibrant downtown, as well as its two world-class museums: the Mystic Seaport, the world's largest maritime museum; and the Mystic Aquarium, featuring fascinating creatures from both sea and land.